Wil reviews his (updated) Specialized Chisel LTD

 Being someone that works on my own bikes, the threaded bottom bracket shell is a boring but much appreciated detail.
 I also like that the rear brake hose and cables are only routed internally through the downtube.
 They’re well managed too, with a big alloy plug down at the BB that keeps them snug and secure.

 I also love how smoothly the thru-axle head integrates with the dropouts, and how the Stumpjumper-derived chainstay protector effectively dampens chain-slap.
-It may only be an alloy hardtail, but it’s finished to a really high level.
+It may only be an alloy hardtail, but it’s a bloody nice one at that, and one that’s finished to a very high level.

 Specialized Chisel weight

-In its current guise, my Specialized Chisel LTD weighs 10.34kg.
+In its current guise, my Specialized Chisel LTD weighs 9.88kg.
 As usual, that’s weighed without pedals and cages, though it does include the two tyre inserts.
+Without those inserts, weight drops down to 9.73kg.

-For my fellow weight weenies, here are some of the lightweight highlights from the build;
+For my fellow weight weenies out there, here are some of the lightweight highlights from the build;

 - Specialized Chisel frame weight – 1,500g (Medium size, including headset cups, hanger & hardware)